DO YOU DESIRE TO BE MADE WHOLE?

 The Jews were heavily laden with the Mosaic Law when Jesus came.
 The Mosaic Law had become a heavy burden upon the people.

 The Pharisees had given them more than 2000 regulations for their lives as their interpretations to the Law of Moses.
 No man could keep such regulations, not even the Pharisees themselves.

 The Lord Jesus reprimanded them, saying, “For they bind heavy burdens, hard to bear, and lay them on men’s shoulders; but they themselves will not move them with one of their fingers.”
 (Matt.
 23:4 NKJV).

 What a bunch of hypocrites!

-Like the Jews all men are transgressors of the law, laboring and struggling under the bondage of the law.
+Like the Jews, all men are transgressors of the law, labouring and struggling under the bondage of the law.
 It is not actually sin that binds men, but the law.
 Without the law, sin is powerless!